kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 We may identify two-dimensional vectors *uniquely* by an ordered pair representing their co-ordinates on the Cartesian plane.
 This is the algebraic viewpoint.
 It is less cumbersome and more powerful as we have already seen from the addition of two vectors.

 Subtraction is equally simple.
-There is no need to reverse vectors and draw another parallelogram.
-We simply say:
+We may add the _additive inverse_ of each component of the vector being subtracted to get:
 $$
+(8, 4) + (-(2), -(6)) = (8, 4) + (-2, -6) = (6, -2)
+$$
+Geometrically, this is tantamount to reversing the second vector and adding it to the first.
+Of course, plain old  subtraction also works, provided we allow for negative numbers:
+$$
 (8, 4) - (2, 6) = (6, -2)
 $$
-It really cannot get any simpler than that! :-)
+Both results are the same and again underline the consistency that runs through mathematics like a golden thread. \emojifont :smile: \normalfont

 ## Vectors as algebraic entities

 We have just seen that two-dimensional vectors may be represented by ordered pairs on the Cartesian plane.
 This representation might be extrapolated to include vectors of dimensions greater than two.
 Obviously, we would then be moving from ordered pairs to ordered triples, etc.^[An ordered triple, for example, would live in our familiar three-dimensional space.]

-To generalize, we may think of vectors as a list of "numbers in a teabag" where their order matters.
+To generalize, we may think of vectors as a list of "numbers in a slim teabag" where their order matters.
 Formally, an $n$-dimensional vector is an *ordered list* of $n$ numbers written within enclosing parentheses or brackets and treated as a *single entity.* This is also called an [*ordered n-tuple.*][tuple] Each individual number is called a *component* of the vector.

 [tuple]: http://en.wikipedia.org/wiki/Tuple